Pricing and related data used in BSC processes includes:

 Where can I get System Sell Price and System Buy Price data?

-Indicative SSP and SBP is reported on BMReports.com (BMRS)
+Indicative SSP and SBP are reported on BMReports.com (BMRS).

 As Settlement data is retrieved and information becomes finalised, more accurate data is published on the ELEXON Portal.
-There you can obtain SSP and SBP (in £/MWh) and the Net Imbalance Volume (NIV) (in MWh) for every Settlement Period in a particular day since 2004.
-These values are calculated at the SF (Settlement Final) Settlement Run.
+You can obtain SSP and SBP (in £/MWh) and the Net Imbalance Volume (NIV) (in MWh) for every Settlement Period in a particular day.

 Market Index Data Volume and Price

-Market Index Data (MID) is used in the calculation of the Reverse Price for each Settlement Period, and reflects the price of wholesale electricity in the short-term market.
+Market Index Data (MID) is used in the calculation of the Market Index Price for each Settlement Period, and reflects the price of wholesale electricity in the short-term market.
 You can find an explanation of how it is calculated and used in the Market Index Definition Statement (MIDS).

 MID Volume (in MWh) and Price (in £/MWh) for every Settlement can be obtained from the ELEXON Portal.